I’ve spent the last four years testing bedding – these are the best duvet covers and bedding sets you can buy

 How much bigger should a duvet cover be than a duvet?

-Whilst I'd generally recommend you size up your duvet compared to your mattress, I'd say that your duvet cover should always be the same size as your duvet.
-That means that a single duvet needs a single duvet cover, a double duvet a double duvet cover, and so on.
+Whilst I'd generally recommend you size up your duvet compared to your mattress, your duvet cover should usually be the same size as your duvet.
+That means that a single duvet needs a single duvet cover, a double duvet needs a double duvet cover, and so on.

 What fabric should a duvet cover be?